Northwest-content/flutter_m8_state_management/02_Riverpod_State_Management/03_Read_data_and_rebuilding_the_widget_tree_(Consumer_widget).md

-# Read the data & rebuilding the widget tree (Consumer widget)

 Because inside the note app, we have used a **ListView** widget and this widget displays the values of the **notes** variable.
 When the user adds a new note inside the **notes** variable, we need to rebuild the **ListView** widget again.
 Because of this reason we used the **notifyListeners()** method inside the **addNote** function that is inside the NoteProvider class.